Meet our board members

 Ms. Penny Schulz was appointed by the Minister for Environment and Water as the Presiding Member and Chair of the Limestone Coast Landscape Board.
 As Chair, her role supports the implementation of the government’s landscape reform agenda.

-The Board consists of six members, including a chair.
+The Board consists of five members, including a chair.
 All members have been appointed by the Minister.
 From 2022, three members will be elected by the community.

 Get to know our Board members, they're all locals and leaders in our community - you may already recognise a few faces!